Salah856/ML-GCP/processing_gcp.md

 Let's quickly talk about an option that will help to reduce the pricing.
 If it is possible, use preemptible machines.
 The preemptible virtual machines are short-lived and low-cost options that can be utilized when the workloads are known and expected to finish within 24 hours.
 These virtual machines provide a significant cost advantage and result in a cost saving of up to 80% compared with regular instances.
 Preemptible machines will save up to 80% of the cost but there is a catch: Google can always take that instance back from you with 30 seconds, notice.
 Google charges per second and gives sustainable user discounts.

+#### Compute Engine and AI applications

+While training models for AI (ML) applications, there is always a need for powerful machines to increase the efficiency of the model by providing ample training data and reducing the time to train the model.
+Google Compute Engine has multiple options to spin up powerful compute instances and groups that can train and run the model over it.
+For training and running models, you should use the power of CPUs and GPUs.
+For TensorFlow applications, there are machines with TPUs that should be used.